FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Relationship to Prior Work

 \section{Relationship to Prior Work}

-Early approaches to matching considered exact matching on covariates but quickly ran into issues of insufficient sample size when the number of covariates was even moderately large; each matched group must include one treatment and one control observation, and in high dimensions, the matches simply do not exist.
+Early approaches to matching considered exact matching on covariates but quickly ran into issues of insufficient sample size when the number of covariates was even moderately large.
+In high dimensions, there simply are not enough treated and control units with exactly the same values of all the covariates.
 In the 1970's and 1980's, a large literature on different dimension reduction approaches to matching was developed \citep[e.g.,][]{rubin1973matching,rubin1973use,rubin1976multivariate,cochran1973controlling} with the extreme being work on propensity score matching, which was later extended to work on penalized regression approaches that leverage propensity \citep{schneeweiss2009high,rassen2012using,belloni2014inference,farrell2015robust}.
-The problem with propensity score methods is that they require a proper specification of either the propensity score model or the outcome model, neither of which is true in practice.
-The doubly robust literature allows for only one of the two models to be specified correctly, but there is no reason that either of these models would be specified correctly in practice.
+The problem with propensity score methods (and other parametric methods) is that they require a proper specification of a model for the treatment assignment probability, which can never be provided in practice.
+With doubly robust methods, analysts can specify both a model for the outcome and for the propensity score, with only one of the two having to be correct in order to obtain unbiased estimates; however, there is no reason to presume that either of these models would always be specified correctly in practice.
+These methods can be augmented with variable selection procedures at either or both steps of the estimation procedure, which can improve estimation but leads to further questions of uncertainty quantification \citep{brookhart2006variable, hahn2004functional}.

-Further, in these dimension reduction techniques, along with more modern neural network-based dimension-reduction techniques, the latent spaces cease to be interpretable with respect to the original input variables, and the matches are no longer meaningful.
+Further, in these dimension reduction techniques \citep{schneeweiss2009high}, along with more modern neural network-based dimension-reduction techniques, the reduced feature spaces cease to be interpretable with respect to the original input variables, and the matches are no longer meaningful.
+While these methods are uninterpretable, it has recently been shown \citep{farrell2018deep} that neural networks can achieve asymptotically consistent treatment effect estimates.